make-software/casper-wallet/README.md

 ![signer logo](src/assets/img/logo128.png)

-Securely manage your CSPR tokens, interact with dapps and sign transactions with Casper Wallet, the Go-To self-custody wallet for the Casper blockchain.
+*Securely manage your CSPR tokens, interact with dapps and sign transactions with Casper Wallet, the Go-To self-custody wallet for the Casper blockchain.*

+---

 ## Testing Casper Wallet integration on **Casper Wallet Playground**